mlin/spVCF/README.md

 Read from standard input if input filename is empty or -
 Options:
   -o,--output out.spvcf  Write to out.spvcf instead of standard output
-  -S,--squeeze           Discard QC measures from cells with no ALT allele called -d,--decode            Decode from the sparse format instead of encoding to -q,--quiet             Suppress statistics printed to standard error -h,--help              Show this usage message
+  -d,--decode            Decode from the sparse format instead of encoding to -S,--squeeze           Discard QC measures from cells with no ALT allele called -p,--checkpoint-period Ensure checkpoints (full dense row) at this period or less [1000] -q,--quiet             Suppress statistics printed to standard error -h,--help              Show this usage message
 ```